msalinas92/CacheBolt/README.md

   - 🔶 Azure Blob Storage
   - 💽 Local Filesystem

-- In-memory entries will always be cleared unless a `pattern` is specified (which only affects RAM).

 ### ❌ Pattern-based deletion limitations

 If you attempt to use `pattern=...` with `backend=true`, CacheBolt will return an error.
 Pattern-based invalidation is **only supported in-memory**, not in persistent storage.